GameFoundry/bsf/Documentation/Manuals/Native/codeStyle.md

 ===============
 [TOC]

-When making changes or additions that you plan on contributing to Banshee, you must follow the same coding style as the rest of the codebase.
+When making changes or additions that you plan on contributing to bs::f, you must follow the same coding style as the rest of the codebase.
 This document tries to list the most important aspects of the style.

 **Spacing**
  - Use tabs instead of spaces for indentation